Skip to content

 Select a topic that educates fintech developers

-Decide if its a roadblock talk, workshop, or panel
+Decide if it's a roadblock talk or workshop

 Write a title, abstract, and learning objectives